csusbdt/322-2013/_includes/content/reading.md

 # Reading

+These are all the documents written for the class.

 ## [Getting Started](getting-started/ "Getting Started")

 Documentation on what the class is about, what we will be covering, and what you need to have to be ready.